Real Madrid don't need revolution to recover from dismal season, insists Carvajal | Goal.com

 Los Blancos were surprisingly dumped out of the Champions League – a competition they have won for the last three seasons – in the last 16 by Ajax and exited the Copa del Rey at the semi-final stage after defeat to Barca.

-Zidane is expected to overhaul his squad ahead of the 2019-20 campaign, with Gareth Bale and Toni Kroos the two most high-profile players rumoured to be on their way.
+Zidane is expected to overhaul his squad ahead of the 2019-20 campaign, with Gareth Bale and Toni Kroos the two most high-profile players rumoured to be on their way out.

+Meanwhile, the capital club are eager to sign Eden Hazard from Chelsea this summer to replenish their attack, while the Belgian attacker has his heart set on a move to Los Blancos.

 However, Carvajal, who rated himself four out of 10 for this season, believes they can get back on track with some fine tuning.